NukolLodda/Flopcraft/README.md

 <br>
 <b>PLEASE READ BELOW</b>
 <br>
-Modussy is currently no-longer <b>worked on</b> I will not make any nee updates to this mod in the foreseeable future.
+Modussy is currently no-longer <b>worked on</b> I will not make any new updates to this mod in the foreseeable future.

 ---
 **Download**